sparkflows/sparkflows-docs/docs/user-guide/triggering-workflows-by-event.rst

   * UUID of the workflow

 * Spark Submit Configs : extra Spark Submit configurations to be applied when running the Spark Job.
+* Jar files : Extra jar files to use
 * Program parameters : extra program parameters if any
   * Program Parameters are passed to the workflow.
 An example is ‘--var key1=value1’.
 * Email on Success : email addresses to send Success email on Job Completion.